-Pop Art was perhaps one of Modern Art’s most successful movements, gradually evolving from a number of efforts to challenge the notions of what art was, and reclaim it as a creative space from the strict limitations of classic tradition.
+Pop art was perhaps one of modern art’s most successful movements, gradually evolving from a number of efforts to challenge the notions of what art was, and reclaim it, as a free creative space, from the strict limitations of classic tradition.
 At times celebrating, at times questioning, and often poking fun at popular consumer culture, whatever it’s underlying meaning it reached a mass audience awareness like no other artform before it.
-Today it still shows itself to be a source of inspiration, a popular feature of any art gallery, and a common art print on the wall of ordinary homes.
+Today it still shows itself to be a source of inspiration, a popular feature of any art gallery, poster shop, and a common art print on the wall of ordinary homes.
 The movement is full of artists of note, many of whom are amongst the highest selling living artists of all time.
 After looking at Warhol, Hamilton, Lichtenstein, Rauschenberg, and Blake in a previous blog; here are four more of the most important Pop Artists.

-David Hockney, painter of pools and one of the greatest British artists
+David Hockney, painter of pools and one of the greatest British pop artists

-One of the earliest Pop Artists to emerge alongside other British artists like Blake and Hamilton, David Hockney truly began to find his artistic voice when he relocated to LA, and found himself inspired by the endless swimming pools, which he captured beautifully in bright acrylic colours across many paintings.
+One of the earliest pop artists to emerge alongside other British artists like Blake and Hamilton, David Hockney truly began to find his artistic voice when he relocated to LA, and found inspiration in the endless swimming pools, which he captured beautifully in bright acrylic colours across many paintings.

-Over the course of a long career he has experimented with an incredible range of mediums; acrylics, watercolours, drawings, photography, art prints, and more unusual tools like fax machines, paper pulp and computer based graphics software.
+Over the course of a long career he has experimented with an incredible range of mediums; acrylics, watercolours, drawings, photography, art prints, and more unusual tools like fax machines, paper pulp and digital graphics software.
 Printmaking and collage have both been visited regularly by Hockney, and techniques carried from one medium like photography, into another such as painting.
-His unique approaches and vision have helped him become one of the highest selling living artists on several occasions and he certainly deserves his standing as one of the UK’s most influential artists.
+His unique approaches and original vision have helped him become one of the highest selling living artists on several occasions, and he certainly deserves his standing as one of the UK’s most influential artists.

 Koons is another of the highest selling living artists, with his stainless steel balloon animal sculptures fetching prices over $90 million at auction.
-Born in 1955 he was too young to catch the early wave of Pop Art and began to fully emerge in the 1980s, with a factory-style production line approach to his work similar to Warhol’s, employing as many as 120 assistants at one point to help produce his work.
+Born in 1955 he was too young to catch the early wave of pop art and began to fully emerge in the 1980s, with a factory-style production line approach to his art similar to Warhol’s, employing as many as 120 assistants at one point to help produce artworks.

 Takashi Murakami, the master of flat, and new traditions in Japanese art

-Emerging in the 1990s, long after the core Pop Art period, Takashi Murakami is representative of the lasting impact of Pop that is still found in many contemporary works.
-Murakami works with paintings and sculpture, as well as in fashion, merchandise, and animation, blending the “high” and “low” arts as Pop Art has always sought to; he often sells high art projects in low art formats such as merchandise, and vice-versa.
+Emerging in the 1990s, long after the core pop art period, Takashi Murakami is representative of the lasting impact of pop that is still found in many contemporary artworks.
+Murakami works with paintings and sculpture, as well as in fashion, merchandise, and animation, blending the “high” and “low” arts as pop art has always sought to; he often sells high art projects in low art formats such as merchandise, and vice-versa.